finlabsuk/open-banking-connector/docs/contributor-info/README.md

 # Contributor info

-Open Banking Connector is an open-source project and welcomes contributions.
-Please contact us for more information about contributing to this project.
+Open Banking Connector is an open-source project.
+If you wish to contribute, no anonymous PRs please - contact us first to discuss.

 See the following sections for contributor guidance on: